 The funding and authorization for the Arts and Culture Recovery and Renewal Grant program was approved by Toledo City Council in May 2022.
 In the first quarter of 2023, the city completed its agreement with the Arts Commission.
 ARPA funds will be disbursed to the Arts Commission throughout multiple phases of the grant program, with a final disbursement expected in April 2026.
+As of July 2025, the program has assisted 107 organizations and 209 individual artists.

-Additional information on the grant program can be found at:
+Additional information on the grant program can be found at: theartscommission.org/artists/accelerator-grants

-theartscommission.org/artists/accelerator-grants